dtoczala/watson-landing-page/README.md

 **Code**
 - [Conversation API Reference](https://www.ibm.com/watson/developercloud/conversation/api/v1/) - The API reference page.
 - [Simple Conversation App](https://github.com/watson-developer-cloud/conversation-simple) - A simple sample Node.js app that uses conversation to power to car dashboard.
+- [10 Steps to Train a Chatbot and its Machine Learning Models to Maximize Performance]( https://developer.ibm.com/dwblog/2016/10-steps-train-chat-bot-chatbot-machine-learning/) - this outlines the methodology for training chatbots and the associated machine learning models to maximize performance.
+Although presented in the context of chatbots due to their high popularity, the methodology applies to all cognitive solutions, not just chatbots.
 - [Sample Conversation Applications](https://www.ibm.com/watson/developercloud/doc/conversation/sample-applications.html) - sample applications with code in GitHub, showing simple Conversation applications, as well as some simple applications with other services integrated.
 - [Chatbot with Conversation, NLU and Weather](https://developer.ibm.com/dwblog/2017/chatbot-watson-conversation-natural-language-understanding-nlu/) - developerWors article that walks you through setting up and cloning a project that will build a chatbot that uses Conversation, NLU and Weather.
 Good example and you can poke through the code.
 - [Building Cognitive Applications with IBM Watson Services: Volume 2](http://www.redbooks.ibm.com/redpieces/pdfs/sg248394.pdf) - this is an IBM Redbook that shows some different use cases with the Conversation service.
 It's long, at 248 pages, but has good detailed examples of different use cases.